Footprints (poem): Biblical background

 Deuteronomy 1:31 presents the concept of "God bearing you".
-The 1609 Douay-Rheims Bible Old Testament translation from Latin into English uses the wording, "And in the wilderness (as thou hast seen) the Lord thy God hath carried thee, as a man is wont to carry his little son, all the way that you have come, until you came to this place."
+The 1609 Douay-Rheims Bible Old Testament translation from Latin into English uses the wording: "And in the wilderness (as thou hast seen) the Lord thy God hath carried thee, as a man is wont to carry his little son, all the way that you have come, until you came to this place."

 In 1971, the New American Standard Bible used the language "and in the wilderness where you saw how the LORD your God carried you".
-Nearly identical wording is used in other late 20th century translations, including the New International Version of 1978.
+Nearly identical wording is used in other late-twentieth-century translations, including the New International Version of 1978.

 Possible 19th century origins

 May Riley Smith's poem "If", published without attribution in the Indianapolis Journal in 1869, includes a stanza that describes God's footprints in the sand next to a boy's: